 Since my diagnosis of Type 2 Diabetes in mid-November, 2019, the plan was to blog about my efforts to reverse this by eating a whole-food plant-based diet.
 I was hoping to document my experiment by sharing my lab tests here.
 Then COVID-19 happened.
 I skipped the lab for the 3-month follow and only rely on my home blood-glucose testing strips, blood pressure monitor and weight scale to give me an idea of how it’s going.
 I hope to get to the lab at some point soon to check my HbA1c.

 Until then, I carry on by eating a high-carb, low-fat whole-food plant-based diet (that is a mouthful in itself!) promoted by the team of Cyrus Khambatta and Robby Barbaro in their Mastering Diabetes program.
-While I have not participated in their coaching modules, I have both hard-copy and audio version of their wonderful book: MASTERING DIABETES: The Revolutionary Method to Reverse Insulin Resistance Permanently in Type 1, Type 1.5, Type 2, Prediabetes and Gestational Diabetes.
+While I have not participated in their coaching modules, I have both hard-copy and audio version of MASTERING DIABETES: The Revolutionary Method to Reverse Insulin Resistance Permanently in Type 1, Type 1.5, Type 2, Prediabetes and Gestational Diabetes.
 Not only do they have personal experience on this subject (both being Type 1 diabetics) but they have done their research, citing every single study they reference and there are many.

 - Fresh Fruit: Raspberries, Blackberries, Blueberries, Mango, Kiwi

 - Mint (from my garden) was for decoration, but after the photo, I put it into a mug with boiling water and made mint tea